Democrats Rally Behind Ilhan Omar After "Send Her Back" Attacks At Trump's Rally

 Trump went on a racist Twitter tirade on Sunday, in which he said the four "Progressive' Democrat Congresswomen, who originally came from countries whose governments are a complete and total catastrophe" should "go back" to where they came from.
 (Everyone but Omar was born in the U.S.) But the chants calling for the deportation of Omar, an American citizen and refugee who was born in Somalia, reeked of white nationalism more than any of the previous rhetoric.
 Of course, Trump backtracked and reportedly said he "disagrees" with the chant on Thursday.
 But a video of the event shows no indication that he disagrees, or that he tried to put a stop to it.

-The event also made it clear that Trump plans to target the progressive lawmakers, all women from marginalized communities, as a way to rile up his base during the 2020 presidential election.
-It's an old strategy from his 2016 playbook: Stoke xenophobia and racism among his supporters, and pick someone for them to hate.
+The event also made it clear that Trump plans to target the progressive lawmakers, all women from marginalized communities, as a way to rile up his base in order to increase his chances of reelection in 2020.
+It's an old strategy from his 2016 playbook: Stoke xenophobia and racism among his supporters, and pick someone easy for them to hate.
 In the last election, it was Hillary Clinton and the "Lock her up!" chants.
-Those have been updated to call for deporting American citizens of color.
+"Lock her up!" is now "Send her back!"
+Sense a pattern?

 👋🏽 I am where I belong, at the people’s house and you’re just gonna have to deal! pic.twitter.com/W0OvDXGxQX— Ilhan Omar (@IlhanMN) July 18, 2019